 Here’s a funny thing I’ve learned about older men: They have typically been alive longer than I have and have often gotten a head start on life events like marriage and children.
-And while I might have obsessively imagined, say, unbuttoning a Man Doll’s shirt in his office or a dark stairwell while he’s begging me to run away with him, my fantasies didn’t include the parts where I’m screaming, “You could start by calling your fucking kid!” or finding unopened court documents in the back of his sock drawer, or, four years in, sobbing into a trash bag I’ve just filled with a bunch of those button-down shirts after he’d gone to finalize the divorce I paid for with all my savings and then texted to say that he was so sorry but he’d canceled it and gone home instead.
+And while I might have obsessively imagined, say, unbuttoning a Man Doll’s shirt in his office or a dark stairwell while he’s begging me to run away with him, my fantasies didn’t include the parts where I’m screaming, “You could start by calling your fucking kid!” or finding unopened court documents in the back of his sock drawer, or, four years in, sobbing into a rubbish bag I’ve just filled with a bunch of those button-down shirts after he’d gone to finalise the divorce I paid for with all my savings and then texted to say that he was so sorry but he’d cancelled it and gone home instead.

 But I’m smart, I learned my lesson: Stay away from Married Man Dolls.
 So what I did was I traded up for a younger, hotter Divorced Man Doll.